Pros and Cons of 3D Tomosynthesis Mammography Machines

 Compression may cause overlapping of breast tissue.
 This can hide some of the abnormal tissues, or, on the other hand, superimposed normal tissues may appear abnormal.

-Pros and Cons of 3D Tomosynthesis Mammography Machines
+Advantages and Disadvantages of 3D Tomosynthesis Mammography Machines

 In tomosynthesis mammography, the X-ray tube moves circularly around the compressed breast, capturing several images of each breast from different angles.
 This takes less than 10 seconds.